 Income tax expense or benefit for the year is the tax payable/recoverable on the current year's taxable income, based on the national income tax rate for each jurisdiction, adjusted for changes in the deferred tax assets and liabilities attributable to temporary differences between the tax bases of assets and liabilities and their carrying amounts in the consolidated financial statements, and any unused tax losses.
-Current and deferred tax expense attributable to amounts recognised in other comprehensive income or directly in equity is also recognised in other comprehensive income or directly in equity, respectively.
+Current and deferred tax expense attributable to amounts recognised in other comprehensive income or directly in equity is also recognised in other comprehensive income or directly in equity is also recognised in other comprehensive income or directly.